prashkrans/mask_inpaint_upscale/README.md

 - Nvidia drivers installed along with CUDA
 - Nvidia GPU with VRAM atleast 10-12GB (BSRGAN)
 - CPU can also be used but is much slower
+- Libjpeg and zlib1g for Pillow:
+`sudo apt install libjpeg-dev zlib1g-dev`
+- An Image viewer app for previewing the output images

 ### Setup:
 ```